aem-design/npm-compose-webpack/README.md

 - **core**
 - **styleguide**

-There is a minor assumption made here that you are using the [aemdesign-aem-compose](https://github.com/aem-design/aemdesign-aem-support/tree/master/aemdesign-aem-compose) module which is what our default configuration is based on.
+There is a minor assumption made here that you are using the [aemdesign-aem-compose][aemdesign-compose-url] module which is what our default configuration is based on.
 It is strongly recommended you use this as a base for your project to remove any ambiguity.
 An update will be soon coming to `aemdesign-aem-compose` which a complete structure refresh and slimmed down core.

 To add custom projects, simply refer to the example configuration below.